ericmuigai/pesapal/README.md

 this will install the package
 Once the package is installed add <pre>'Ericmuigai\Pesapal\PesapalServiceProvider',</pre> to the providers. after this publish the config file by <pre>php artisan config:publish ericmuigai/pesapal</pre>
+then migrate the package table by using <pre>php artisan migrate --package=ericmuigai/pesapal</pre>
 You should now find the config.php in the <pre>app/packages/ericmuigai/pesapal </pre>

 <h2>Configuration</h2>